Seaside, Oregon: Annual cultural events

 Seaside hosts an annual 4th of July celebration which includes a parade, outdoor concerts, and one of the largest fireworks displays on the west coast.

-Every spring until 2016 (in 2017 and 2018, the conference was moved to Salem, and the Dorchester Conference was moved to Welches, Oregon in 2019), Seaside hosted the Dorchester Conference, a convention of Oregon political activists, typically conservative, independent, or center-right.
+Every spring until 2016 Seaside hosted the Dorchester Conference, a convention of Oregon political activists, typically conservative, independent, or center-right.
 This convention was founded in 1964 by then-state representative Bob Packwood as a forum for all Republicans statewide.

 In the 1990s, it became dominated by members of the conservative branch of the party.
 Over the years the conference has attracted visits from presidential candidates, debates between Republican primary candidates, and discussions of wider political and social issues.
 It is run by an independent board and is not formally affiliated with the Oregon Republican Party.

 The Miss Oregon Pageant, the official state finals to the Miss America Pageant, takes place annually at the Seaside Civic and Convention Center.

 Seaside Beach Volleyball, the 2nd largest Beach Volleyball Tournament in the world takes place annually on the 2nd weekend of August.
 Started in 1982 the tournament has grown each year.
 In 2022 Seaside Beach Volleyball had over 1,800 teams and 192 courts for the four days of tournament play.

 The annual Salt Maker's Return is held in September.
 The themed event celebrates Seaside history.
 Five men of the Lewis and Clark expedition needed nearly two months to make the equivalent of 28 USgal of salt; it was critical for them to be able to preserve meat for the winter and their several thousand-mile journey home to the East.

-The beach and promenade at Seaside serve as the finish line for the Hood to Coast and Portland to Coast relays, held annually on the weekend before Labor Day.